kengthong/mw/README.md

 # Wheels List
 This shows your current collection of wheels.
-Recall that wheels may be created or imported from your friends (a feature in work)
+Recall that wheels may be created or imported from your friends (a feature in progress)
-Clicking on a wheel lets allows you to:
+Clicking on a wheel allows you to:
 1. Load the wheel to spin
 2. Edit selection
-3. Delete the wheel
+3. Delete the wheel (also in progress)
 4. Share the wheel with your friends

-A wheel may also be created with the top right '+' icon here.
+A wheel may also be created with the top right '+' icon here (also in progress).

 # History
 A display showing the chronological order of your results from spinning the wheel.